ayatelshazly/DataIngestion_ElasticSearch/README.md

 •	to read all this files in parallel Tasks , it will make a big difference in the performance ..

-How to install Dapper on your machine
+How to install Daper on your machine
 =================================================

 1.	you need to install Docker .